Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/2_types_operators_and_expressions/README.md

 ```

 The unary negation operator `!` converts a non-zero operand in to `0`, and a
 zero operand into `1`.
-A commone use of `!` is in constructions like
+A common use of `!` is in constructions like
 `if (!valid)` rather than `if (valid === 0)`.

 ## 2.7 Type Conversions